cabotegravir ER 600 mg/3 mL-rilpivirine ER 900 mg/3mL IM suspension,ER

 This product is given by injection into a muscle as directed by your doctor, usually once every month or once every 2 months.
 It is given by 2 injections, usually one on each side of your buttocks by a health care professional.
 The dosage is based on your medical condition and response to treatment.

 It is very important to keep using these medications exactly as prescribed by your doctor.
-To help you remember, it may help to mark your calendar.
+To help you remember, mark your calendar with a reminder.
 If you miss or will miss a planned monthly injection, tell your health care professional right away so that you may be given directions for your continued HIV treatment.

 Side effects